behnazkhoshnood/Nonogram-puzzle/README.md

 ![Desktop view](https://github.com/behnazkhoshnood/Nonogram-puzzle/blob/master/assets/view/device-views.png?raw=true)

-Nanogram is a puzzle game that is similar to minesweeper.
+Nonogram is a puzzle game that is similar to minesweeper.
 Players should find out which square is colored and which is gray(blank) with the help of the numbers written in the corner squares.
 ## **User Experience (UX)**

 This puzzle is a fun colorful game and like all the other simple puzzle game improves players strategy and way of thinking.